CEO: “We want to scale this company, and CRM is a part of our strategy for doing that.”

 In fact, our research has found that when sales leaders develop, test, and refine a sales process before rolling out a CRM solution, their CRM solution rollout tends to be much more successful.

 Looking for an Excel sales pipeline template?
 We’re developing one, but it’s not quite ready yet.

 Click here to be notified when an Excel sales pipeline template is available for download from our website.

 Did that CRM demo leave you with the impression that you could just purchase the solution and you would have a sales process that you could start using?
 You’re not alone.

 Buying CRM software is the easy part.
-Developing the right process for your team … that’s tricky.
-Doing both at once … nearly impossible.
+Developing the right process for your team…now that’s tricky.
+Doing both at once is nearly impossible.

 The reality is that sales processes differ widely from company-to-company - even within LOBs (lines-of-business) in the same company.
 Every company needs to develop, and refine, a sales process that is unique to their products, culture and customers.

 Contact C5 Insight if you’d like to learn more about a provide method for defining and refining sales processes

 Again, it is easy to understand how organizations come to this mistaken conclusion about their CRM project.
 Looking at built-in functionality for lead and opportunity management, and pipeline reporting, can be a siren song luring the sales leader or system administrator to believe this functionality should be leveraged right away.

 But successful CRM projects focus first on bringing efficiency and visibility to existing processes.
 Forcing the team to not only learn new software, but also a new process, almost inevitably results in a failure to fully launch the CRM solution.
 For many organizations CRM success might mean starting with better contact management or call reporting, and only adding sales process once the other functionality has been fully adopted.